Morpher-io/MorpherWallet/README.md

 *You Need To Run The Wallet First!*

 ## Wallet
-This is the actual keystore which should be running under wallet.morpher.com
+This is the actual keystore which should be running under wallet.morpher.com (or localhost:3001 in development)

 The SDK tries to open this in an iFrame.